Hydroelectric power in New Zealand: History

 The first industrial hydro-electric power plant was established at Bullendale in Otago in 1885, to provide power for a 20 stamp battery at the Phoenix mine.
 The plant used water from the nearby Skippers Creek, a tributary of the Shotover River.

 Reefton was the first town with a reticulated public electricity supply from a significant hydroelectric plant after the commissioning of the Reefton Power Station in 1888.
-They were followed by Stratford in 1898.
+It was followed by Wellington in June 1889.

 The first hydro-electric power station constructed by the government was the Okere Falls Power Station near Rotorua.
 The plant began operating in May 1901.
 Electricity was transmitted at 3300 volts over a 13 mi route to Rotorua, and was used to drive sewage pumps, and some public buildings including five thermal baths.

 During the next twenty years private companies and local authorities established a number of stations, including Waipori in Otago and Horahora on the Waikato River.
 The first large scheme developed by the government was Coleridge in Canterbury, opened in 1914.

 Other significant early stations include Mangahao (1924), Arapuni (1929) and Tuai (1929), connected to a single North Island grid in 1934, and Waitaki (1935) in the South Island.

 The Waikaremoana cascade was completed in the 1940s with Piripaua and Kaitawa stations.
 A further seven stations were developed as a cascade on the Waikato River from 1953 and 1970.
 In the 1950s development of the Clutha River with Roxburgh Dam and the upper Waitaki in the MacKenzie Basin with "Tekapo A" was begun.
 With commissioning of the HVDC Inter-Island link in 1965, the Waitaki scheme was further expanded with Benmore Power Station (1965), Aviemore Dam (1968), and later Tekapo B, and Ōhau A, B and C. In the North Island, the Tongariro Power Scheme was completed between 1964 and 1983.

 The plan in 1959 to raise the level of Lake Manapouri for hydro-electric development was met with resistance, and the Save Manapouri Campaign became a milestone in environmental awareness.
 Later hydro schemes, such as the last large hydro to be commissioned, Clyde Dam in 1992, were also controversial.

 The country experienced a boom in large-scale hydropower development from 1950 to 1980, but such development has significantly declined afterward.
 Notably, there have been no new large-scale hydropower projects since the commissioning of the Clyde Power Station in 1992.